openlab-at-city-tech/openlab/wp-content/plugins/buddypress-docs/readme.txt

 Donate link: http://teleogistic.net/donate
-Tags: buddypress, docs, wiki, documents, collaboration Requires at least: WordPress 3.3, BuddyPress 1.5 Tested up to: WordPress 3.4.1, BuddyPress 1.5.6
+Tags: buddypress, docs, wiki, documents, collaboration Requires at least: WordPress 3.3, BuddyPress 1.5 Tested up to: WordPress 3.5.1, BuddyPress 1.8
-Stable tag: 1.1.24
+Stable tag: 1.4.5

 Adds collaborative Docs to BuddyPress.

 == Description ==

 BuddyPress Docs adds collaborative work spaces to your BuddyPress community.
-Part wiki, part document editing, think of these Docs as a BuddyPress version of the Docs service offered by the Big G *ifyouknowwhatimean*
+Part wiki, part document editing, part shared dropbox, think of these Docs as a BuddyPress version of the Docs service offered by the Big G *ifyouknowwhatimean*

 Features include:

-* Group-specific Docs
+* Docs that can be linked to groups or users, with a variety of privacy levels
+* Support for fully-private document uploads
 * Doc taxonomy, using tags
 * Fully sortable and filterable doc lists
 * TinyMCE front-end doc editing